-Tier B strategies that address urban stormwater retrofits were placed into two categories: restoration of 20 percent of currently unmanaged impervious cover and retrofit of pre-2002 ponds to meet current MDE stormwater criteria.
-This strategy was developed based on the Anne Arundel County's Urban Phase II Watershed Implementation Plan (2012) and requirements of the current NPDES MS4 Permit (11-DP-3316, MD0068306).
-The current NPDES MS4 Permit requires the County to treat 20% of the impervious area that currently has limited/no stormwater management.
-Even though the impervious areas draining to pre-2002 ponds can be categorized as impervious area with limited stormwater management and can be counted towards the NPDES MS4 impervious area restoration goals, they are not merged with the "Restoration of 20 Percent of Currently Unmanaged Impervious Cover" strategy in this restoration plan.
-The purpose of separating these two strategies is to evaluate the relative cost-benefit of each strategy.
-The objective is to assist the County in 1) identifying the most cost-effective approach to stormwater management, and 2) identifying the optimal combination of retrofits to meet the NPDES permit requirements and Phase II WIP recommendations.
+Tier B strategies that address urban stormwater retrofits include restoring 20 percent of currently unmanaged impervious cover through: (i) implementing new stormwater management projects and (ii) retrofitting pre-2002 ponds and other stormwater management facilities to meet current MDE stormwater criteria.
+This strategy was developed based on the Anne Arundel County's Urban Phase II Watershed Implementation Plan (2012a) and requirements of the current NPDES MS4 Permit (11-DP-3316, MD0068306).
+The current NPDES MS4 Permit requires the County to treat 20 percent of the impervious area that currently has limited or no stormwater management.
+Based on the County's Impervious Area Baseline Assessment (Anne Arundel County, 2015c), 1,639 acres of impervious area throughout the County is managed through various stormwater management practices, and 29,311 acres of impervious area is currently unmanaged.
+This results in 5,862 acres of impervious area required to be treated by the County by the end of the current permit term.